|Year||University Policies||University Practices||Student Union Policies||Student Union Practices|

 In 1997, UBC hosted the Asia Pacific Economic Cooperation (APEC) forum.
 During the time of the event, protests were not permitted on campus.
 While there may have been legitimate security concerns, it is doubtful that they justified the actions taken against one student, Craig Jones, who was arrested for displaying signs reading “Free Speech,” “Democracy,” and “Human Rights” on the front lawn of his residence.

-The mission statement of the UBC student’s union, the Alma Mater Society (AMS) states:
+The mission statement of the UBC student’s union (for its main Vancouver campus), the Alma Mater Society (AMS) states:

 The Alma Mater Society will promote high-quality student learning.
 It will advocate student interests, as well as those of the University of British Columbia and post-secondary education as a whole.
 The Society will provide its members with diverse opportunities to become exceptional leaders.
 It will be flexible enough to accommodate the changing world.